555 Chip Tester

 The only point to note is that I used two 100nF capacitors in parallel instead of a 200nF cap, simply because I didn't have one of those.

-Here's a montage of photos illustrating the process:
+Here's a montage of photos illustrating how the circuit board was fitted into the box:

-And that what that.
+And that was that.
 Here's a video of the completed device being used: